codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 ### Uploading Photos

 Parse has full support for storing images uploaded by an application.
-Photos are stored using the `ParseFile` construct [described in more detail here](https://parse.com/docs/android/guide#files).
+Photos are stored using the `ParseFile` construct [described in more detail here](http://parseplatform.org/docs/android/guide/#files).
 Refer to the following resources for more details:

  * [Parse Image Upload Tutorial](http://www.androidbegin.com/tutorial/android-parse-com-image-upload-tutorial) - Tutorial on using `ParseFile` to upload images.
- * [Mealspotting Tutorial](https://parse.com/tutorials/mealspotting) - Detailed guide on how to store images associated to a record.
+ * [Mealspotting Sample App](https://github.com/rufflez/MealSpottingTutorial) - Detailed app sample showing how to store images associated to a record.
+Here's a [related video](https://www.youtube.com/watch?v=X9ttMA5ca9U).
  * [[CodePath Camera and Gallery Guide|Accessing-the-Camera-and-Stored-Media]] - Guide on capturing photos with the camera.

 ### Geo Location

 Parse has support for geolocation services and querying:

-* [AnyWall Tutorial](https://parse.com/tutorials/anywall-android) - Tutorial including how to read geolocation and use this data within your app.
+* [AnyWall Sample App](https://github.com/rosstapson/AnyWall) - Sample app including how to read geolocation and use this data within your app.

 ### Push Notifications

 Parse supports push notifications made easy:

 * [[Parse Push Messaging|Push-Messaging]] - CodePath Guide
-* [Parse Push](https://parse.com/tutorials/android-push-notifications) - Super easy push notifications
+* [[Parse Push|Configuring-a-Parse-Server#enabling-push-notifications]] - Super easy push notifications

 ### Facebook SDK

 For a quick way of incorporating Facebook login, check out Parse's [UI Library](https://github.com/ParsePlatform/ParseUI-Android/wiki/Login-Library).
 It leverages Parse's [FacebookUtils](https://github.com/ParsePlatform/ParseFacebookUtils-Android/) library, which acts as a wrapper for associating `ParseUser` objects with Facebook users.

-The official step by step instructions for integrating Parse with Facebook SDK is located [here](https://parse.com/docs/android/guide#users-facebook-users).
+The official step by step instructions for integrating Parse with Facebook SDK is located [here](http://parseplatform.org/docs/android/guide/#facebook-users).
 The manual process of integrating with Facebook's SDK is discussed below.

 You will first need to create a [Facebook app](https://developers.facebook.com/apps) and get an Application ID.
 If you are using open source Parse, make sure to set the `FACEBOOK_APP_ID` environment variable too.